Peace Arch Hospice Society would like to humbly acknowledge that we are located on the shared,

-As of July 1st, 2021 Businesses moved from the Covid Safety Plan to the Communicable Disease Plan.
-Our Supportive Care Centre is open to receive Clients who want to meet in-person and we will still continue to support those who are more comfortable receiving support through telephone or video calls.
-We want you to know that ensuring the health and safety of our Volunteers, Clients, Staff and Community is still first and foremost.
+Our Supportive Care Centre is open to receive Clients who want to meet in-person, and we will still continue to support those who are more comfortable receiving support through telephone or video calls.
+We want you to know that ensuring the health and safety of our Volunteers, Clients, Staff and Community is still first and foremost as we continue to follow the Provincial Health Officer’s guidelines.

 There is always a lot happening at Peace Arch Hospice Society!
 Visit our blog page for the latest news and announcements of upcoming events.